 The ruling African National Congress on Saturday threw out Malema’s appeal of a five-year suspension on charges of provoking divisions in the party and damaging its image.

 The dismissal means Malema is suspended with immediate effect, threatening to derail the political career of one of the country’s most notorious figures.

 Since being elected president of the ANC’s Youth League in 2008 — a post he loses with Saturday’s ruling — Malema has stirred controversy with his divisive and provocative remarks.

 From his revival of an anti-apartheid song that exhorts listeners to “shoot the white farmer”, for which he was found guilty of hate speech in a civil case last year, to his calls for white-owned land to be seized and given to poor blacks, Malema is never far from the headlines.

 The 30-year-old revels in such controversy, feeding the caricature among critics that he is a dangerous and uncontrollable buffoon.

 During his short political career, he has claimed to speak for the frustrated millions of poor South Africans for whom democracy has yet to bring better living conditions.

-That landed him in a disciplinary hearing on charges of sowing divisions in the ruling party and bringing it into disrepute.
+Those statements landed him in a disciplinary hearing on charges of sowing divisions in the ruling party and bringing it into disrepute.

 Born to a domestic worker in 1981, Malema grew up poor in the northern province of Limpopo.

-He has also outraged rights groups for suggesting a woman who accused Zuma of rape, in a case dismissed in 2006, had a "nice time", and for referring to Indians as "coolies".
+Malema also outraged rights groups for suggesting a woman who accused Zuma of rape, in a case dismissed in 2006, had a “nice time”, and for referring to Indians as “coolies”.